Documentation

 ]

-attribute indicates an observed symptom or risk factor.
+The id attribute indicates an observed symptom or risk factor.

-attribute represents the state of given evidence and can have one of 3 values: present
+The choice_id attribute represents the state of given evidence and can have one of 3 values: present, absent or unknown.
+Please note that absent and unknown cannot be used interchangeably, as their mathematical meanings are different.

 Indicating evidence source

-.
+Another key important attribute of evidence is called source.
 It allows the user to mark the exact stage of the interview that the given evidence was sent at.
 Thanks to this, the engine can provide more relevant interviews and, as a result, a better final list of most probable conditions as well as improved triage recommendations.

-attribute if any of the following applies to your case:
+We highly recommend adding the source attribute if any of the following applies to your case:

-- any symptoms are reported by user as initial evidence (see: Gathering initial evidence),
+• any symptoms are reported by user as initial evidence (see: Gathering initial evidence),

-- any questions about symptoms or risk factors are prompted or predefined (see: Common risk factors),
+• any questions about symptoms or risk factors are prompted or predefined (see: Common risk factors),

-endpoint is used,/red_flags
+• /suggest endpoint is used,

-endpoint used.
+• /red_flags endpoint used.

 This attribute takes one of the following values:

-– evidence reported by user,"source": "suggest"
+• "source": "initial" – evidence reported by user,

-– evidence predefined separately from the actual interview, should be applied to all custom evidence (not calculated in/diagnosis
+• "source": "predefined" – evidence predefined separately from the dynamic interview, should be applied to all custom evidence (not calculated in /diagnosis or /suggest),

-endpoint,- no value – for evidence gathered during the interview, the
+• no value – for evidence gathered during the dynamic interview, the source attribute should be entirely omitted.

 For example: